magentabusiness/magentabusiness.github.io/docs/services/support.md

                         <div class="pricing-square">
                             <h2>Community support</h2>
                             <div class="pricing-square-description">
                                 <p> <strong>Community</strong> <strong>support</strong> is free-of-charge option.
 It is a volonteering initiative, provided by our team.
-Please, be aware that support is one of ThingsBoard Inc. business fields.
+Please, be aware that support is one of IoT Hub Inc. business fields.
 Although our engineers (as many of our customers know) successfully handle user's requests in their free time.
-Community support doesn't mean any obligation for ThingsBoard Inc. We encourage you to:<br>
+Community support doesn't mean any obligation for IoT Hub Inc. We encourage you to:<br>
                                <a href="/docs/">read documentation</a>;<br>
                                subscribe to our <a href="https://www.youtube.com/c/thingsboard" target ="blank">YouTube channel</a>.<br>
                                and time fater time took an eye on <a href="https://www.youtube.com/watch?v=M0CaascgDmg&list=PLYEKB_XwLCZJ6T8RPLTjRwMw0eoabpEKO" target="blank">the free Education course</a> updates.
                                 </p>
                                 <p>So, most demanded tutorials, samples and guides are available 24/7
                                 </p>
-                                <p>Customer may also rely on answers from ThingsBoard <a href="https://github.com/thingsboard/thingsboard/issues" target="blank">community on GitHub</a> (issues page), send their queries to <a href="https://groups.google.com/forum/#!forum/thingsboard" target="blank">Q&A forum</a> and start <a href="https://stackoverflow.com/questions/tagged/thingsboard" target="blank">Stack Overflow</a> themes.
+                                <p>Customer may also rely on answers from IoT Hub <a href="https://github.com/thingsboard/thingsboard/issues" target="blank">community on GitHub</a> (issues page), send their queries to <a href="https://groups.google.com/forum/#!forum/thingsboard" target="blank">Q&A forum</a> and start <a href="https://stackoverflow.com/questions/tagged/thingsboard" target="blank">Stack Overflow</a> themes.
                                 </p>
                                 <div class="row justify-content-center">
                                     <a id="Serv_Support_CS_HelpMe" class="btn-blue btn-pricing gtm_button" href="/docs/contact-us/">